 In keynote speeches, Clive demonstrates the power of collaborative leadership, highlights how to create a winning mindset, and unpicks the DNA of a champion, making him perfect for both sports seminars and business conferences.

-If you wish to book these, or any other members of the 2003 Rugby World Cup-winning squad with the Champions Speakers Agency, simply fill in one of our online forms or call a member of the team today on 0207 1010 553.
+If you wish to book these, or any other members of the 2003 rugby World Cup-winning squad with the Champions Speakers agency, simply fill in one of our online contact form or call a member of the team today on 0207 1010 553.